furqanx/furqanx/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently a student in Syiah Kuala University
-- 🌱 I’m currently learning Software development based on Web Application and i also learn android and kotlin
+- 🌱 I’m currently learning Software development based on Web Application and i also learn building Android using Java and Kotlin
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...